 X is aged 8months and was referred to MASH by the GP as there were concerns that he had a number of bruises that could not be explained by the parents.
 The MASH team instigated Child Protection enquiries under the Child Protection procedures and a multi agency strategy meeting was held with partner agencies based in MASH within and hour of the original referral being made.
 Further enquires facilitated within the MASH resulted in X being placed safely with family members the same day

-(d) Encouraging and supporting people to learn, develop and participate in society What did we plan to do last year?
+(d) Encouraging and supporting people to learn, develop and participate in society

 In 2016/17, working with other Council departments and in collaboration with our partners, set out the following priorities: